TheWidlarzGroup/react-native-video/README.md

 The docs for this prop are incomplete and will be updated as each option is investigated and tested.

+#### maximumBitRate
+Sets the maximum bit rate for HLS media sources.
+If an HLS m3u8 manifest describes multiple streams, the maximum bit rate determines the video stream selected

 ##### Asset loaded via require

 Example: